soffes/blog/posts/2011-08-28-how-to-rock-at-craigs-list.markdown

 tags: [craigs-list, life]
 ---

-Not to brag, but *I rock at selling stuff on Craig's List*.
+Not to brag, but ==I rock at selling stuff on Craig's List==.
 I often sell things for close to what I paid for them.
 A [few friends](http://twitter.com/sammcd) can vouch for my Craig's List skills.

 Anyway, it's easy to sell stuff to rock at Craig's List.
 Here's a few things to think about.